Registered holders usually assign the right to apply for CDRCs to a registered agent. Once assigned, the holder is no longer involved in CDRC matters.

 Open market

-In the open market, agents typically create contracts with entities that need to acquire CDRCs to meet climate obligations.
+In the open market, the holder of a carbon data rights certificate typically enters into contracts with entities that need to acquire CDRCs to meet their climate obligations.

 Pricing in the open market will fluctuate regularly and doesn't have a maximum limit.